The world’s most liveable city, Melbourne remains an attractive city for investors.

 Victoria benefits from a diverse and broad based economy not reliant on a single industry.
 Victoria generates 30% of Australia's food and farming output and has long had the country’s largest automotive industry.
 Melbourne is the nation's busiest seaport, transport hub and home to 5 of the 10 largest Australian companies including ANZ, NAB, BHP Billiton, Telstra and Rio Tinto.

 Melbourne has enjoyed increased leisure and business tourism as more people now travel to Melbourne for entertainment, events, shopping and conferences.
-Australia’s largest convention centre has just been completed in Southbank and has already attracted a number of international conferences.
+Australia’s largest convention centreis in Southbank attracts a number of international conferences, events & exibitions.